 Summer was passing us by, growing heavy.
-I was in the garden with Honor and too many butterflies, too much gravity, and a cool glass of wine, when the black dog came shuffling up the lane with the sky on his back.
-The girls are returning,’ Honor said.
+I was in the garden with Honor, too many butterflies, too much gravity, and a cool glass of wine, when the black dog came shuffling up the lane with the sky on his back.
+The girls are returning,’ she said.
 I followed her gaze to the mountain, this time we were ready.
-She went back to her deadheading, me to my wine, but everything was different now.
+She went back to her deadheading, me to my wine, but everything was different.

 Ten years before we had sent them away.
 It was after Bilberry Sunday when the people had turned on them.
-This kind of thing happened sometimes.
 It wasn’t the girls’ fault.
 They couldn’t help what they were and the townspeople couldn’t help but take their chance for rage when it came along.
 A combination of fear and need is a difficult one.

 It wouldn’t have lasted of course.
 They’d never drive us out, not that we could go.
 We were tied to that place as the mountain itself and with the wisdom of ages we knew, when modern medicine failed them, when they couldn’t find comfort or cure, it was back to us they would come, eager for the charms, the healing herbs, the water, and the hands.

 Ours was a last chance saloon for many and no one would forget it soon, but Aunt Mae had been right.
 There was no need for the young girls to suffer it.
 Their time here would come soon enough and the mountain would have its way, but not yet.
 We sent for their father.

 As light broke on the appointed day a grey mist morphed into swirling clouds, as if stirred by an angry invisible hand, and the wind cried with bone chilling eeriness.
 Marius was a concern, driving in these conditions and still hours away.
 We’d invoked protection from the Cailleach’s wrath, but there was still a chance he wouldn’t make it.